DeBraid/tech-notes/Role-Of-Seed-Capital-in-Economic-Development.md

 > "... treat yourself to good equity partners."

 In Toronto, many of the incubators act like charities.
 They provide a roof, and guidance, but little money and don't take ownership.
 Investors, mentors, etc, should take equity!
 Get some skin in the game.
 Founders should treat themselves to business partners who are tangibly invested in your success, it will likely work out better for all parties.

+Click [here][DearingBlitz] for more from Dearing (via interview with Reid Hoffman).

 ## OMERS